 Reporting and Administration

 Assuming you run a successful optimisation program, the volume of tests you run is likely to increase dramatically.
 In an enterprise, this may increase based on the momentum of a single program or the expansion of a program across lines of business or geographies.
 As our clients ramp from running 10-100 tests per month, so must the ability of the system to run the tests, collect data and provide access to the large volumes of data.
 The user interface of an optimisation solution needs to allow both the ability to navigate the multitude of active tests and the ability to load volumes of data for ad hoc analysis and segment discovery.
 This aspect of scalability to support the technology user is often overlooked and is a key component of your program success.

 Wrapping It Up

 Scalability is all about volume – wherever it is.
-Webtrends Optimize has decades of experience designing solutions to meet the needs of enterprise clients with billions of monthly visitors and sometimes hundreds of users within each organisation.
+Webtrends has decades of experience designing solutions to meet the needs of enterprise clients with billions of monthly visitors and sometimes hundreds of users within each organisation.
 Meeting the needs of both our clients and their customers ensures the efficient delivery of customer experiences and relevant insight into their behaviours and motivations.